Vietnam turns Danang stadium into field hospital amid COVID-19 outbreak

 If infection numbers stabilise, the facility would be used to isolate people who were in direct contact with a positive case, as part of Vietnam's centralised quarantine programme, Sun Group said.

-The health ministry reported five new COVID-19 infections on Thursday, taking Vietnam's total cases to 718, with 10 deaths.
+The health ministry reported 34 new COVID-19 infections and two more deaths on Thursday, taking Vietnam's total number of cases to 747, with 10 fatalities

 Most recent cases have links to three hospitals in Danang, a coastal city that was until recently inundated with domestic tourists capitalising on holiday promotions and easing restrictions.